towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 X-Accuracy no longer gives OHKO moves 100% accuracy.
 In all but the Lite patches, X-Accuracy now allows OHKO moves to hit a faster opponent.

+**New Random Number Engine**
+The game now uses an XOR-shift-style pseudorandom number generator.
+This method is a good and speedy solution for 8-bit processors.
+The random seeds are taken from garbage values in HRAM on boot-up.
+Power-cycle your game if your luck is bad.
+Of note, all wild pokemon DV combinations are now possible regardless of the current map.

 #New Engine Functions
 -----------------------------------------------